henrikstengaard/eab-whdload-games-aga-menu-package/README.md

 Installation of EAB WHDLoad Games AGA Menu package requires and uses following assigns:

 - SYSTEMDIR: = DH0:
+- MENUSDIR: = DH1:Menus
-- WHDLOADDIR: = DH1:
+- FRONTENDSDIR: = DH1:
+- GAMESDIR: = DH1:WHDLoad/Games
+- GAMESBETADIR: = DH1:WHDLoad/GamesBeta
+- SAVESDIR: = DH1:WHDLoad/Saves

 AGS2 and iGame game frontends, AGS2 support files will be installed and configured in SYSTEMDIR: assign.
-AGS2 menus and WHDLOAD directories will be installed in WHDLOADDIR: assign.
+AGS2 menus and WHDLOAD directories will be installed in GAMESDIR: and GAMESBETADIR: assigns.

-EAB WHDLoad Games AGA Menu package will automatically update SYSTEMDIR:S/User-Assign, SYSTEMDIR:S/Assign-Startup or SYSTEMDIR:S/Startup-Sequence with following assign:
+EAB WHDLoad Games AGA Menu package will automatically update SYSTEMDIR:S/Assign-Startup following assigns:

-- A-Games: = WHDLOADDIR:WHDLoad/Games
+- A-Games: = DH1:WHDLoad/Games
+- A-GamesBeta: = DH1:WHDLoad/GamesBeta

 This assign is required for AGS2 to work as run files use it to start games.